Wednesday July 13th, 2022, 0620-1800

 The morning was an easy roll down the road for a few more miles and then a really nice trail alongside Sullivan lake.
 I stopped for a short break at the south end campground to chat up some ladies with nice kayaks.
 I was hoping one might let me paddle her pretty Eliza sea kayak but they had to take their dogs for a walk first.
 I told them that I was a kayak guide in Miami, hoping that might prompt them to let a complete stranger warm up the kayak while they were away, but no. It would have been fine…not like I had the means to take the kayak away with me.
 Nice try anyway.

 But I made a slight miscalculation, not paying attention to upcoming water sources.
-From comments, I thought I might be passing by the headwaters of the creek further up, but no. I searched all the comments for upcoming waypoints (since Far Out doesn’t bother to mark water sources much), only to learn there probably wasn’t water for another 9 miles.
+From comments, I thought I might be passing by the headwaters of the creek further up, but no. I searched all the comments under the upcoming waypoints (since Far Out doesn’t bother to mark water sources for this guide), only to learn there probably wasn’t water for another 9 miles.
 I had less than a liter and was thirsty from going uphill in the heat.
 Oh well.
 Time to walk fast and it would be a late lunch break.

 I achieved all my goals and was soon enjoying a hard-won dinner.
 It’d been a pretty tough day with all the ups and downs.
 Wolverine arrived not much later.
 For the first time, she’d split from Skunkbear and Sashay, her original tramily.
 I felt a little guilty, like I was the one tearing them apart, but this had been the plan.
 They wanted to stick to the red line bushwhack up the creek and both of us wanted attempt the ridge.
 So we would have to separate regardless.
 Given the difficulty, we needed to be near the start, which was still 30 miles away from our position this night.
 We’d need to do another big day tomorrow.
 Ugh.